sibanand-cis/push2heroku/README.md

 ## Usage

-After installing the gem execute
+After installing the gem copy [this file](https://gist.github.com/3098161) to `config/push2heroku.yml` .

-`rails generate push2heroku:install`

-It will put `push2heroku.yml` file in the `config` folder of your application.
+Change the contents of `config/push2heroku.yml` as per your needs after reading rest of README.

 ## What problem it solves